elvah-hub/charge-sdk-ios/README.md

 > Typically, you do not need to worry about this, but in case you need the extra control, it is available.

 ## Charge Session Observation
 Users should be able to reopen an active charge session that was minimized, whether manually or due to app termination.
-The `CampaignBanner` view takes care of that out of the box.
+The `ChargeBanner` view takes care of that out of the box.
 Whenever there is an active charge session, the banner will show a button to re-open the charge session.

-However, it is usually a good idea to also offer a prominently placed button or banner in your app that the user can tap to re-open an active charge session without having to go back to a place where the `CampaignBanner` is being shown.
+However, it is usually a good idea to also offer a prominently placed button or banner in your app that the user can tap to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.

 You can do this by adding the `.chargeSessionPresentation(isPresented:)` view modifier anywhere in your app.
 While you can trigger that presentation at any time, it makes sense to do so only when there is an active charge session.